reasv/mitsuba/readme.md

 The Web UI **also works with Javascript disabled**, just like 4chan's UI does.

+Most of 4chan's features are correctly displayed in the Web UI.
+One limitation is that currently only real country flags are supported, and "troll flags" (eg. "Anarcho Capitalist" flag) are simply not displayed in the UI.
+However, these are only enabled on one board (/pol/).

+Also all capcode posts (Mod, Admin, Manager, etc) will be displayed the same as "Moderator" with no distinction between roles.
+These posts are extremely rare anyways (besides, Moderator, which is displayed correctly), and I don't think there are even any up currently, and the distinction doesn't seem super important.
+Might be fixed eventually.

+The Flash board also has some features we haven't implemented but Flash is dead anyway.

 ## API
 Mitsuba features a read-only JSON API that is designed to be compatible with 4chan's [official API](https://github.com/4chan/4chan-API).
 Because of that, we will not fully document it here, since that would be redundant.
 You can read their documentation, because the URIs and data returned are mostly the same.
 There are a few (non-breaking) differences that are explained below (of course, besides the difference that this API is not served from 4chan's domains, but instead from your own server).

-First, only parts of this API are implemented.
-Currently, the [Threads](https://github.com/4chan/4chan-API/blob/master/pages/Threads.md) and [Indexes](https://github.com/4chan/4chan-API/blob/master/pages/Indexes.md) endpoints have been implemented.
+First, currently, only the [Threads](https://github.com/4chan/4chan-API/blob/master/pages/Threads.md) and [Indexes](https://github.com/4chan/4chan-API/blob/master/pages/Indexes.md) endpoints have been implemented.
-In addition, we added an endpoint to serve individual posts as well.
+In addition to that, we added an endpoint to serve individual posts.

 - Threads: `/[board]/thread/[op ID].json` Serves a full 4chan thread, in the same format the official API uses.
 - Indexes: `/[board]/[1-...].json` Serves the content of a board's index page.
 This is the default page you see when you visit a board, for example https://boards.4channel.org/po/ .
 On 4chan there are normally only 15 index pages, going for example from  `/po/1.json` to `/po/15.json`.
 On Mitsuba, since old threads are never deleted, there are as many pages as are needed to list all of the threads currently on the archive.
 Once there are no more threads, higher index numbers will return a 404 status code.
 This means you can easily scrape a mitsuba archive getting progressively higher indexes until it 404s.
 However note that the order is the same as on 4chan, so it's not guaranteed to remain consistent.
 The order is based on which thread has had the most recent new post, not when the thread was first archived.
 Also pages don't contain full threads, but only the OP and a few posts.

 In addition to these endpoints, we have implemented a `/[board]/post/[ID].json` endpoint that just serves a single post by itself.
-So you can get a post even if you only know its ID and not the OP ID.
+Using this, you can get a post even if you only know its own ID and not the OP's.

+There's also one extra endpoint that's entirely specific to Mitsuba: `/boards-status.json`, this returns the same data as the CLI's `list` command, but in JSON format.

 ### Differences with 4chan API
 The main difference with 4chan's API is that every post also contains a `board` field with the name of the board it is in.